Shipborne rolling vertical landing

 Shipborne rolling vertical landing (SRVL) is a method used to land a V/STOL aircraft that uses both the vertical thrust from the jet engine and lift from the wings.

 A V/STOL aircraft normally either lands vertically or it makes a conventional runway landing.
 For a vertical landing it uses downward thrust from the lift fan and/or rotated jet nozzle(s), while for a runway landing the jet nozzle(s) are pointed rearward.
 With a rolling vertical landing the aircraft uses downward jet thrust to hover while it is still moving fast enough to also generate wing lift.
 This allows for a rolling landing with a significantly reduced approach speed and landing distance, requirements not necessary on Catapult-assisted take-off barrier-arrested recovery (CATOBAR) carriers.

 With an SRVL manoeuvre, a V/STOL aircraft can make a rolling landing on an aircraft carrier and come to an effective stop with the disc brakes in the landing gear.
-Unlike a rolling landing on a Catapult-assisted take-off barrier-arrested recovery (CATOBAR) carrier, this does not require the use of an arrestor wire and tailhook.
+Unlike a rolling landing on a CATOBAR carrier, this does not require the use of an arrestor wire and tailhook.
 The operational advantage of this technique is that it can increase the landing payload capacity of a V/STOL aircraft, which can be restricted when it lands vertically.
 For vertical landing, Harriers need to dump unused fuel and unused munitions to drop below the permissible payload capacity for safe landing.

 The SRVL manoeuvre can also reduce the level of wear on the lift engines and extend their operational life.
 Similarly, it can reduce the amount of wear upon the deck surface of a carrier caused by the downward jet exhaust from vertical landings.

 History

 Harrier

-An SRVL development program was undertaken with by the UK defence manufacturer, Qinetiq for the planned JSF.
+An SRVL development program was undertaken with by UK defence manufacturer QinetiQ for the planned JSF.
 In 2007 the company used the Vectored-thrust Aircraft Advanced Control (VAAC) Hawker Siddeley Harrier test aircraft to demonstrate the feasibility of the landing technique on the French Navy carrier Charles de Gaulle.
 A series of landing approach trials were also flown with the Royal Navy carrier HMS Illustrious in 2008.
 The carrier was fitted with a visual landing aid called a “Bedford Array”, which provides glidepath information to the pilot through a helmet-mounted display.